-Lancaster City Council is responsible for managing the Festival Market, Morecambe; the Assembly Rooms, Lancaster; and the Lancaster Charter Market, which has pitch space in Cheapside, Market Street and Market Square.
-We also manage various concessionary (street trading) pitches in Lancaster city centre.
-We facilitate the use of these spaces by traders & concessionaaires, ensure such use is carried out safely and appropriately, and take payments for this where necessary.
+Lancaster City Council is responsible for managing the Festival Market, Morecambe; the Assembly Rooms Emporium, Lancaster; and the Charter Market in Lancaster.
+We also manage various concessionary (street trading) pitches in Lancaster City centre.
+We facilitate the use of these spaces by traders & concessionaires, ensure such use is carried out safely and appropriately, and take payments for this where necessary.

 In order to carry out these functions, we need to collect, process and store personal information.
 We are committed to protecting your privacy, and this notice is made in light of the requirements of the General Data Protection Regulation 2016 and the Data Protection Act 2018, in order to advise you how we use your personal information.